flowroute/flowroute-sdk-v3-php/README.md

 ```
 #### create_address($e911_object)

-The method accepts an E911 object variable with its different attributes as a parameter.
+The method accepts an E911 object with its different attributes as a parameter.
 Learn more about the different E911 attributes in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/create-and-validate-new-e911-address/).
-In the following example request, we pass our `E911Record` object variable, `body`, as a parameter to the `create_address` method.
+In the following example request, we pass our `E911Record` object, `body`, as a parameter to the `create_address` method.

 ##### Example Request
 ```